Iruka Okeke

-Iruka Okeke is a Nigerian pharmaceutical microbiologist currently holding the position of professor at the College of Medicine,University of Ibadan in Nigeria.
+Iruka Okeke is a Nigerian pharmaceutical microbiologist.
+Iruka is a professor in the Faculty of Pharmaceutical Sciences, and an adjunct professor in the College of Medicine, both in the University of Ibadan, Nigeria.
 Iruka's career is the study neglected enteric bacteria such as E. coli, known for their potential to cause fatal bloodstream and diarrheal infections.
 She advocates for the utilization of Genomics approaches to enhance surveillance and gain a better understanding of pathogen virulence.
 Okeke's research interests extend to combating antimicrobial resistance and investigating bacterial pathogenesis, epidemiology, and antimicrobial resistance of enteric bacteria.
 Iruka's contributions to the field have earned her recognition as a fellow of esteemed institutions such as the Nigerian Academy of Sciences, and African Academy of Sciences.

 Okeke has received multiple awards including awards such as the American Society for Microbiology Moselio Schaechter Award 2023 in Recognition of a Developing-Country Microbiologist, The Peter Wildy Prize from the UK Microbiology Society 2024, and in 2025 was elected a Fellow of the American Academy of Microbiology.